ResearchObject/ro-crate/docs/1.2-DRAFT/workflows.md

 The [ComputationalWorkflow profile][ComputationalWorkflow profile 1.0] explains the above and list additional properties that a compliant [ComputationalWorkflow][ComputationalWorkflow 1.0] data entity SHOULD include: [citation], [contributor], [creativeWorkStatus], [description], [funding], [hasPart], [isBasedOn], [keywords], [maintainer], [producer], [publisher], [runtimePlatform], [softwareRequirements], [targetProduct]

-A data entity conforming to the [ComputationalWorkflow profile][ComputationalWorkflow profile 1.0] SHOULD declare the versioned profile URI using [conformsTo] [^18]:
+A data entity conforming to the [ComputationalWorkflow profile][ComputationalWorkflow profile 1.0] SHOULD declare the versioned profile URI using the [conformsTo] property [^18]:

 ```json
 { "@id": "workflow/alignment.knime",